Carreau/phd-dissertation/parts/part1.rst

 stiffness.
 Secondly, theory can predict the shape of the potential felt by such a bead in a Gaussian beam :cite:`Nieminen2007`.

-.. .. figure:: /figs/bead_potential.png
-..     :width: 100%
-..     :alt: potential felt by a bead and force felt.
-..
-..
-Left : scheme representing the potential felt by a bead along one axis,
-..     near the minimum of the potential it can be approximated as an harmonic
-..     potential, which correspond to a constant stiffness.
-Right: Deflection of
-..     the light by an off centered bead in the trap.
-Also proportional to the
-..     displacement of the spot on the QPD.
-With correct calibration of the trap
-..     the displacement is also proportional the force exerted on the bead.

 The third advantage is that beads can be functionalized, allowing specific interaction to be controlled, both `in vitro` and `in vivo`.
 Of course, the calibration is essential for the correct measurement of mechanical property of different system, and the choice of the bead diameter have impact both on biological side and in the physics of the measurement.

-..
-In particular, the
-.. linear regime for the  displacement-deflection can only be seen for beads that have a
-.. diameter which is not too close from the beam waist diameter.
-In such case a
-.. flattening on the curve prevent precise measurement.

-.. figure: /figs/todo.png
-    :width: 80%
-    :alt: flattening of the displacement/deflection curve

-..
-Simulation of flattening of the curve near the center of the trap by
-..    deriving the sum of two gaussians.
-One cannot make a linear approximation
-..    near the center.